📌 Note:

 end

 Then inside the configure block we add a field that calls the make_database_connection method at the start of the web application.
-This way, from any request-handler we'll be able to access the table by accessing settings.requests_table.
+This way, from any request-handler we'll be able to access the table by accessing settings.sequel_conn.

 {"name": "configure_block_database_setup"}

-set :requests_table, make_database_connection
+set :sequel_conn, make_database_connection

 And now we're ready to add records into the table, whenever a cache-hit or cache-miss has been encountered.